HLT Control Flow

 • the output of the Combohypo are set as the final decisions of the step;

-Each chain implements its own ChainStep, which contains both the reconstruction algorithms and the HypoTools proper of the chain.
+Each chain implements its own list of ChainSteps, which contain both the reconstruction algorithms, the HypoAlg and the HypoTools proper of the chain.
 The list of chains, each having a list of steps, is transformed into a list of CFGroups, each containing a list of chains: this allows to group the reconstruction common to multiple chains and perform the sequence creation.
 This function returns the list of CFGroups and the list of final trigger decisions that will make the HLT final result.

 addChainsToDataFlow()